Challenge-response

 The YubiKey receives the challenge and encrypts/digests it with the secret key and encryption/hashing algorithm that the slot was configured with.

-The YubiKey sends the response back to the host, and the application receives it as a string object containing numeric digits, a byte array, or a single integer (as determined by the SDK).
+The YubiKey sends the response back to the host, and the application receives it as a raw byte array, a string object of numeric digits, or an integer (as configured with the SDK).

 The application sends the response to the validating party.
 For Yubico OTP challenge-response, the response must be decrypted using the YubiKey’s unique secret key.
-For HMAC-SHA1 challenge-response, the validating party must digest the challenge with the secret key using the same HMAC-SHA1 algorithm.
+For HMAC-SHA1 challenge-response, the validating party must digest the challenge with the secret key and the HMAC-SHA1 algorithm.

 For Yubico OTP, if the decrypted response matches the original challenge that was sent to the YubiKey, authentication was successful, and the user is logged in.
 (For Yubico OTP challenge-response, the 6-byte challenge must match the first 6 bytes of the decrypted response—the other bytes are ignored.)
 For HMAC-SHA1, if the response matches the validating party's digested challenge, authentication was successful, and the user is logged in.